-Prime Minister Theresa May believes Brexit deal is 'still achievable' as she is grilled about backstop deadline
+Theresa May believes Brexit deal is 'still achievable' as she is grilled about backstop deadline

 -

-Prime Minister Theresa May believes Brexit deal is 'still achievable' as she is grilled about backstop deadline
+Theresa May believes Brexit deal is 'still achievable' as she is grilled about backstop deadline

 Theresa May has said she believes a Brexit deal is "still achievable" while being grilled by the House of Commons about the precise timings of the Irish backstop.

-The questions came after the Government confirmed that Brexit talks had run into a "significant problem" over the issue of the Northern Ireland border.
+The questions came after the Government confirmed Brexit talks had run into a "significant problem" over the issue of the Northern Ireland border.

 In her opening statement to the Commons, Mrs May said progress had been made on Northern Ireland but two problems remain - the EU's demands over the Northern Ireland backstop and the need for a time limit.